DarkSideMaster/OrderCar/README.md

 # OrderCar

-Using this application you can simulate order from taxi
+Using this application(ASP.NET MVC Core 2.1) you can simulate a taxi order.